-Focused surveys were not conducted for the project area; however, existing databases were used to assess the potential presence of sensitive habitat within the SOIA Area.
-The National Wetlands Inventory is maintained by the U.S. Fish and Wildlife Service.
-The data set represents the extent, approximate location, and type of wetlands and deepwater habitats in the United States.
-The National Wetland Inventory (NWI) was used to approximate the amount of wetlands within the SOIA and to access the potential indirect impacts of any future development within the SOIA.
-The NWI maps are created from high-altitude aerial imagery but do not constitute a comprehensive inventory of all possible wetlands.
+A jurisdictional delineation was not conducted for the project area because most of the SOIA Area is in private ownership; however, existing databases were used to assess the potential presence of sensitive aquatic habitats within the SOIA Area.
+The South Sacramento Habitat Conservation Plan (SSHCP) landcover database was used to approximate the amount of wetlands within the SOIA Area (Table 3.4-1) and to access the potential indirect impacts of any future development within the SOIA Area.
+The data set represents the extent, approximate location, and type of wetlands in south Sacramento County.